Wood care and painting solutions.

 Q: Looks like there are countless layers of sealers, finishes or waxes on my deck.
 How do I get down to the clean bare wood to start fresh?

 A: Old finishes, sealers and dirt can build up over the years to give your deck a hazy, weather-worn look.
 Flood POWERLIFT is specifically designed to get under and lift off old finishes, sealers and dirt from your deck.
 Flood POWERLIFT will give you a clean, sound surface for refinishing.
-If the old finish is an oil or acrylic paint type then use biodegradable CITRISTRIP.
 A powerful lift-off is essential for a great finish.

 Q: What about new wood?
 Do I still have to clean it?
 Isn't it already clean?